Burwood Council area

 Local workers - Occupations - All industries

-Within Burwood Council area, the workforce has a similar proportion of Managers and Professionals compared to New South Wales.
+In Burwood Council area, 28.8% of workers were Professionals, compared to 23.6% in New South Wales.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.